Policy-Based Routing

 is the true WAN interface. -

-The service does NOT support the “killswitch” router mode (where is no firewall forwarding from
+The service does NOT support the “killswitch” router mode (where there is no firewall forwarding from

 lan